nasmith/NLP-winter22/about.md

 ## Grades

-You will be evaluated based on individually completed assignments (50%), a project completed in a team of three (40%), and participation/quizzes (10%).
+You will be evaluated based on individually completed assignments (50%), a project completed in a team of three (40%), and quizzes (10%).
+Course staff may grant extra credit (up to 5%) to students who actively and meaningfully engage on the course discussion board.

 ### Assignments